agmcarthur/Biochem-3BP3/Lab_6_Genome_Assembly/README.md

 **Grading**
 * The WORD file for answers is available on A2L, be sure to submit your answers on **A2L Quizzes** before the deadline.
-* An answer key will be provided on A2L after the deadline.
+* An answer key will be provided on A2L after the deadline
-* Unless otherwise indicated, all questions worth 1 point, total = 23.
+* Questions are group participation, zero points
+* Problems are worth 5 points each (-1 for each error) = 15 points maximum

 **Terminal**
 * Part of today’s lab will be performed at the command line and is meant to expand your linux skills.
 You may need your notes from the last lab as a cheat sheet.
 Remember, case matters for linux computers.
 Unless otherwise indicated, use lowercase.